-19. Disconnect corrugated rubber boot: Under the center console you'll see a large corrugated rubber boot that connects the rear floor ducts to the heater box.
-Use a pair of needle nose pliers and pull the ears of the boot off the duct (one in pass side, one in driver's side).
-This is impossible to photograph with the console on the car.
+19. Under the center console you'll see a large corrugated rubber boot that connects the rear ducts to the heater box.
+Disconnect it.
+Use a pair of needle nose pliers and pull the ears of the boot (one in pass side, one in driver's side, it'll come off easy).
+This is impossible to photograph with the console on the car (but who cares?).
 Here is a photo of this boot taken after the heater box is removed, just so you can see what kinderutz is talking about: